towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 \[time, event, boxtime\] = PsychRTBox\('GetSecs' \[, handle\] \[, interTimeout=0.1\] \[, maxTimeout=interTimeout\] \[, maxItems=inf\]\);
-\-\- Retrieve recorded events from the box 'handle'.
+-- Retrieve recorded events from the box 'handle'.

 By default, as many events are returned as are available within the test interval, but you can select a specific number of wanted events by setting the optional parameter 'maxItems'.
 If there aren't any pending events from the box, by default the driver waits for up to 0.1 seconds for events to arrive.
-You can change this 'interTimeout' interval via the positive \(non\-zero\) 'interTimeout' parameter.
+You can change this 'interTimeout' interval via the positive \(non-zero\) 'interTimeout' parameter.
 The function will return if no new events show up within 'interTimeout' seconds.
 If something shows up, the deadline for return is extended by 'interTimeout' seconds.
 You can set an absolute upper limit to the response interval via the 'maxTimeout' parameter.
 That defaults to 'interTimeout' if omitted.
-Please note that after an event is detected by the box, up to 16\-32 msecs can elapse until the event is received by the computer, so you may not want to set these timeout values too small\!
+Please note that after an event is detected by the box, up to 16-32 msecs can elapse until the event is received by the computer, so you may not want to set these timeout values too small\!